Mauna Kea Hawaii, USA Travel Guide

 Minimizes chemical impact.

-Specialized cold-weather gear, though available, may have greater costs in Hawaii than if purchased on the mainland or from online retailers before your trip.
+Specialized cold-weather gear, though available, may have higher costs in Hawaii than if purchased on the mainland or from online retailers before your trip.

-If you count on specific brands of snacks, toiletries, or other personal items, bringing them and you avoids searching or paying a premium.
+If you rely on specific brands of snacks, toiletries, or other personal items, bringing them with you avoids searching or paying a premium.